fastmachinelearning/hls4ml/docs/extension.rst

     #endif

-Next, we can define the layer config and function call templates.
+Now, we can define the layer config and function call templates.
 These two templates determine how to populate the config template based on the layer attributes and the function call signature for the layer in HLS, respectively.

 .. code-block:: Python